 2 large scale design test

-Message test helps you to address the pain points and clarify the confusion.
-For example, usually, the visitors don’t believe in free things.
+The message test helps you to address the pain points and clarify the confusion.
+For example, usually, visitors don’t believe in free things.
 With a message test, you can see how the conversion rate goes up.

 Conversion texts are the key conversion milestone.
 Once the user takes that step, they are likely to become a valuable customer.
 This could be an intro video or something else that gets your visitor to these moments faster.